seanmorris/smgen/pages/customization.md

 ## Front-matter Fields

-Leverage custom fields in YAML front-matter to pass variables into templates.
+Leverage custom fields in YAML front-matter to pass variables into Pandoc templates and your PHP wrapper.

 ## Custom Templates per Extension